-HDR, or High Dynamic Range, is a new type of display technology that allows television pixels to display a wider range of color and contrast combinations, providing a more realistic image and immersive viewing experience.
+HDR, or High Dynamic Range, is a new type of display technology that allows television pixels to display a wider range of colour and contrast combinations, providing a more realistic image and immersive viewing experience.

 What’s the difference between 4K and HDR?

-Am I ready for HDR already?
+Am I ready for 4K HDR?

 To watch 4K HDR on Optik TV, you will need the following: